vuejs/docs/src/guide/essentials/component-basics.md

 </div>

-This documents all the events that a component emits and optionally [validate them](/guide/components/events.html#validate-emitted-events).
+This documents all the events that a component emits and optionally [validates them](/guide/components/events.html#validate-emitted-events).
 It also allows Vue to avoid implicitly applying them as native listeners to the child component's root element.

 <div class="composition-api">